garden-io/garden/CONTRIBUTING.md

 ### Pre-push hook

-Before pushing, we automatically run the `check-all` script from above, as well as unit and integration tests.
+Before pushing, we automatically run the `check-all` script from above, as well as unit tests.
 To skip these, run push with the `--no-verify` flag:

 ```sh
 git push origin <my-branch> --no-verify